What is PENNSAID® (diclofenac sodium topical solution) 2% w/w?

 Avoid using PENNSAID while taking other NSAIDs unless your doctor says it is OK.
 NSAIDs may be present in over-the-counter medications for treatment of colds, fever, or insomnia; refer to the label of over-the-counter medications you are taking or ask your pharmacist.
 Do not use PENNSAID and low-dose aspirin until you talk to your health care provider.
 Tell your doctor about all of the medicines you take as some medicines can react with NSAIDs and cause serious side effects.

 What should I tell my health care provider?

 Before starting PENNSAID, tell your health care provider if you have a history of ulcer disease or esophagus, stomach, or intestine bleeding, liver or kidney problems, high blood pressure, asthma, or are pregnant, trying to become pregnant, or breast feeding.
+Taking NSAIDs, such as PENNSAID, at about 20 weeks of pregnancy or later may harm your unborn baby.
+If you need to use PENNSAID for more than 2 days when you are between 20 and 30 weeks of pregnancy, your healthcare provider may need to monitor the amount of fluid in your womb around your baby.
+You should not use PENNSAID after about 30 weeks of pregnancy.
 Also tell your doctor about all of the medicines you take, including prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Do not start taking new medicines without talking to your health care provider first.